How Much Will It Cost?

 How much does a Bathroom Renovation cost in Metro Vancouver?

-According to the Appraisal Institute of Canada also, bathroom renovations have the second highest Return on Investments after kitchen renovations.
-The National Bank of Canada puts the value of a bathroom at between 5% to 10% of the total property value, and recommends any bathroom renovation not to exceed 10% of the property value to ensure a recoverable value of between 75% to 100% on your bathroom renovation.
+According to the Appraisal Institute of Canada, bathroom renovations have the second highest Return on Investments after kitchen renovations.
+The National Bank of Canada puts the value of a bathroom at between 5% to 10% of the total property value and recommends any bathroom renovation not to exceed 10% of the property value to ensure a recoverable value of between 75% to 100% on your bathroom renovation.

-As a cost guide, current market pricing for a bathroom renovation cost in metro Vancouver can also range anywhere from a $3,000 DIY job, up to a $100,000.
-All depending on several variables involved also – floor area, designer, permits, demolition, framing, floor finishes, wall finishes, plumbing fixtures, millwork, countertops, lighting fixtures, appliances, etc.
+As a cost guide, current market pricing for a bathroom renovation cost in metro Vancouver can also range anywhere from a $3,000 DIY job, up to $100,000.
+All depend on several variables involved – floor area, designer, permits, demolition, framing, floor finishes, wall finishes, plumbing fixtures, millwork, countertops, lighting fixtures, appliances, etc.

 This is also a very big spread of numbers.
 To break it down, our market intelligence indicates the following guide in cost per square foot for bathroom renovations as follows: